 Are Blue Walk tours still operating?

 The Blue Walk will continue to monitor the conditions in the US and Europe very closely.
 The situation is dynamic and many variables may change between now and your scheduled departure.
-If we cancel a tour we will provide tour participants with the opportunity to receive a refund or transfer.
+If we cancel a tour we will provide tour participants with the opportunity to receive a fee-free transfer, a voucher credit, or a refund and voucher credit.
 We will contact guests directly if any changes need to be made.

 At this time, the decision is ultimately yours.
 We understand that every traveler needs to decide for themselves how comfortable they are with the risk.
-The situation is extremely fluid and we are evaluating conditions on a daily basis.
-We will provide refunds or transfers for tours that we cancel.
+Fee-free transfers or voucher credits for the 2021/22 season are available to you.
 When the situation improves, and it’s safe to travel, we still want to travel with you.

 My tour is still departing as scheduled, but I’ve decided to cancel or transfer to another tour.
 What are my options?

-If you are on a Blue Walk or ArtWalk tour with a start date between June 1 and 14, and you are concerned about your travel, we can transfer your reservation to a fall 2020 tour or apply a credit to a 2021 tour.
 Presently, it is everyone’s hope this crisis may ebb in a few months.
-Because of this, if you are booked on a tour that departs after June 15 our standard cancellation policy still applies.
-This may change as conditions do or as we approach the departure date.
+Given the uncertainty of the current situation, we have revised our standard Terms and Conditions for remaining 2020 and all 2021 bookings.
+Because of this, if you are booked on a tour that departs after September 26 our new standard cancellation policy will apply.
+The policy may change as conditions do or as we approach the departure date.
+We have altered our standard payment policy to offer fee-free transfers or a voucher for to the 2021/22 season.
 If you would like to cancel or transfer to another tour, please email us at email@example.com or call 551.258.3955 to discuss your options.

 What if my tour goes ahead, but some sights are closed or my tour changes?